artiomn/cpp-network-tasks/src/l7/tg-arm-bot/driver_console/README.md

-# websocket client

-Simple example of the websocket client.
+# Console "virtual" arm driver

+Just prints messages from the WebSocket to the console.
 Built with oat++ (AKA oatpp) web framework.

 See more: